jason.phillips

 I have also expended a fair amount of effort in the domain of working with semantic graphs, particularly Wordnet.
 Given a desire to find topical connections across words and potentially disambiguate meanings, I have written code (in Rust) to traverse Wordnet’s relations in order to pick the most neighboring senses.
 I later moved those efforts into simply reducing the graph (using graph to vector learning) into a vector domain, gaining useful spatial representations of all Wordnet senses, which I later was able to put to use in obtaining smart synonyms or word replacements.

-Over time, I adopted the increasingly dominant approach of extending transformer-based, pre-trained models (often BERT-based model, since they obtains excellent low-level vectors) and further tuning these to domain-specific tasks.
-Given the size of these models and my focus on web-embeddable learning, I am particularly invested in the research of model distillation through teacher-student or other methods for minification.
+In subsequent years, I adopted the increasingly dominant approach of extending transformer-based, pre-trained models (often BERT-based model, since they obtains excellent low-level vectors) and further tuning these to domain-specific tasks.
+Given the size of these models and my focus on web-embeddable learning, I was particularly invested in the research of model distillation through teacher-student or other methods for minification.

 At Slite, I used my expertise to direct the architecture of a complete, AI-powered product feature called Ask, which uses a mixture of models and techniques in order to power a Q&A feature from a workspace of documents.